MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

     00d4174a c745e000000000  mov     dword ptr [ebp-20h],0 ss:002b:0053fdc8=cccccccc
     ```

-5. Looking at the Locals window we can see that the *destination* variable has only part of the message, while the *source* has contains all of it.
+5. Select **View** and then **Locals**.
+In the locals window we can see that the *destination* variable has only part of the message, while the *source* has contains all of the text.
 This information supports the idea that the stack was corrupted.

    ![Screen shot of WinDbg Preview locals window](images/ttd-time-travel-walkthrough-locals-window.png)

 4. At this point we can examine the program stack to see what code is active.
 From the **View** ribbon select **Stack**.